Do mutual funds have dividend plans?

-Basically, dividend mutual funds are stock mutual funds that invest primarily in companies that pay dividends.
+Dividend mutual funds are stock mutual funds that invest primarily in companies that pay dividends.

-Depending upon the unitholder, dividends can be used as a source of income or they can also be used to buy more units of the mutual fund.
+Depending upon the unitholder, dividends can be used as a source of income, or they can also be used to buy more units of the mutual fund.

-Majority of the investors who buy dividend mutual funds are usually looking for a stable source of income.
+Most investors who buy dividend mutual funds are usually looking for a stable source of income.

 This scheme is best suited for retired investors who tend to be risk-averse.

 This is because dividend mutual fund schemes are less aggressive than other funds such as growth stock mutual funds.

 In a mutual fund, the dividend plan refers to the payment of profits to investors in the form of dividends.
 This payment can be made regularly or at the end of the investment period.

 Here's basically how you need to buy a dividend plan for a mutual fund in India: